-I’ll cut to the chase here (the complete story will be in “Audio History”) because this article is supposed to tell you more about optimising computer settings and not to blabber on about myself.
-So, for the secondary setup I eventually settled on a Wadia 121 DAC, that connects to the PC with a KingRex USB cable and, at this stage still very standard, DAP XLR cables.
-I payed attention to the power and phasing, using CP Audio extensionblocks, IeGO power connectors and Lapp cable (5G 2,5 191CY).
+I’ll cut to the chase here (the complete story will be in “Audio History”) because this article is supposed to tell you more about optimizing computer settings and not to blabber on about myself.
+So, for the secondary setup, I eventually settled on a Wadia 121 DAC, that connects to the PC with a KingRex USB cable and, at this stage still very standard, DAP XLR cables.
+I paid attention to the power and phasing, using CP Audio extension blocks, IeGO power connectors and Lapp cable (5G 2,5 191CY).
 The computer is a pretty standard Intel Core i3 3GHz 8GB RAM PC running Windows 7.

 Computer Audio System Sound